technofocus-pte/iammsentraprv/Lab 5 – Permissions Management with Microsoft Entra/Lab 5 – Permissions Management with Microsoft Entra.md

     ![](./media/image64.png)

-21. Click on **Reload** after few minutes, then the status should be updated to **Onboarded** and **Authorization Systems Status** – **ONLINE – 1** as shown in below image
+21. Click on **Reload** after 10-15 minutes, then the status should be updated to **Onboarded** and **Authorization Systems Status** – **ONLINE – 1** as shown in below image